 \section{Introduction}

 Database (DB) systems drive various user-facing applications and services and play a key role in user-perceived performance.
-Modern DBs have many components (optimizer, scheduler, physical designer, etc.) and machine learning is rapidly leveraged to replace numerous essential data management tasks, by their learning-based counterparts~\cite{deep_card_est2,negi2020cost,yang2019deep,van2017automatic,marcusbenchmarking,sun2019end,yangneurocard,tzoumas2008reinforcement}.
+Modern DBs have many components (optimizer, scheduler, physical designer, etc.), and machine learning is rapidly leveraged to replace numerous of these components by their learning-based counterparts~\cite{deep_card_est2,negi2020cost,yang2019deep,van2017automatic,marcusbenchmarking,sun2019end,yangneurocard,tzoumas2008reinforcement}.
 These ML-driven approaches have demonstrated great potential to improve query performance as well as automatically adapt to the dynamic environments modern data management applications often operate in.

-Today, the bulk of work on learned databases focuses on replacing a \emph{single} component or task of the database with a learned-based solution and these learned components are designed \emph{independently} of each other.
-In reality though, production database settings require careful optimizations across all these components as query performance is determined by the cooperation of these components.
-For example, the optimizer's data access decisions should be in coordination with the physical designer's re-distribution actions and the buffer pool manager's page caching decisions.
-However, with the replacement of these components by learned ones, it is unclear if and how these per-component solutions can be integrated into the same database and how they can cooperatively yield end-to-end benefits .
+Today, the bulk of work on learned databases focuses on replacing a \emph{single} component or task of the database with a learned-based solution, and these learned components are designed \emph{independently} of each other.
+In reality, though, production database settings require careful optimizations across all these components as query performance is determined by the cooperation of these components.
+For example, the optimizer's data access decisions should be in coordination with the physical designer's re-distribution actions and the buffer pool manager's caching decisions.
+However, with the replacement of these components with learned ones, it is unclear if and how these per-component solutions can be integrated into the same database and how they can cooperatively yield end-to-end benefits.